HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 **Each MedicationRequest must support:**

+1. the category  (e.g. Discharge Medication)
-1. The `reported` flag  or reference signaling that information is from a secondary source such as a patient.
+1. the `reported` flag  or reference signaling that information is from a secondary source such as a patient
 1. the encounters
 1. {:.bg-success}a date for when written
 1. the prescription *Sig*